inex/ixp-manager-docs-md/docs/features/rir-objects.md

 ### Available Template Variables

-* `$customers` - complete Doctrine2 objects of all current external trafficing customers / members.
+* `$customers` - complete Doctrine2 objects of all current external trafficking customers / members.
 You should be able to derive everything from this.
 Indexed by customer ID.
 * `$asns` - an associate array for the generation of an IXP AS object indexed by ASN containing elements:
   * `['asmacro']` - the member's AS macro (or the ASN if no macro);
   * `['name']` - the member's name